Nonsymmetric Reduction-based Algebraic Multigrid: Convergence of reduction-based AMG

-\begin{corollary}[Bounded residual] Assume that $P$ satisfies the WAP with respect to $A^*A$, with constant $C_P$, Theorem \ref{thm:WAPP} holds, and the condition numbers of $A_{ff}$ and $\Delta_F$ are independent of problem size.
-Then, for $k\geq 0$, $\|\mathcal{R}^k\|$ and $\|\mathcal{R}^k_{pre}\|$ are bounded, independent of problem size, and converge with asymptotic rates $\leq \rho, \rho_{pre}$, respectively. \end{corollary}
+\begin{corollary}[Bounded Residual and Error] Assume that $P$ satisfies the WAP with respect to $A^*A$, with constant $C_P$, Theorem \ref{thm:WAPP} holds, and the condition numbers of $A_{ff}$ and $\Delta_F$ are independent of problem size.
+Then, for $k\geq 0$, $\|\mathcal{R}^k\|$ is bounded, independent of problem size, and converges with asymptotic rate $\leq \rho$.